ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## IPFS as infrastructure

 Using IPFS allows you to abstract away a lot of the complexity of coordination between machines.
 No matter your architecture IPFS handles load balancing, de-duplication, caching, and high availability out-of-the-box.
-It's highly modular design also means you can easily customize it to your need.
+Its highly modular design also means you can easily customize it to your need.

 ### Decentralized clusters